Key Takeaways

 The textbook version of goodbye in Spanish is adiós.

-Though adiós is a bit more formal-sounding than some of the other options below, it can also fit in an informal context, and it's a good one to have in your back pocket for when you're not entirely sure where you stand with the people you're talking to.
+Though adiós is a bit more of the formal way than some of the other options below, it can also fit in an informal context, and it's a good one to have in your back pocket for when you're not entirely sure where you stand with the people you're talking to.

 Adiós is also more appropriate in situations where you likely won't see the other person again very soon (the next day, for instance).
 Like the English word "goodbye," it has a certain finality to it.